Iulia Motoc

+On 28 March 2023, following a selection process, she was chosen by the Romanian government to be Romania's candidate for the post of judge at the International Criminal Court.

+Motoc is a generalist in public international law, writing on the theory of international law, use of force and human rights.
+She taught a special course The Hague Academy of International Law in 2024.

 Early life and education

 Iulia Motoc was born in Timișoara.
-She graduated from the School of Law at the University of Bucharest.
+She graduated from the school of law at the University of Bucharest.
 Iulia Antoanella Motoc holds a master's degree from the Paul Cézanne University School of Law, Aix-Marseille (1991) a doctorate in international law from Paul Cézanne University, Aix-Marseille (summa cum laude) in 1996 an habilitation in law from Jean Monnet Department University of Paris-Sud (1998) in and a doctorate in ethics from the University of Bucharest, Department of Philosophy (1999).

-Iulia Motoc was fellow in philosophy to the Institut für die Wissenschaften vom Menschen, Vienna (1999) and to the Yale School of Law (2004–2007).
+She defended her doctoral thesis on "The interpretation of the exceptions to Article 2 para.
+4 of the UN Charter by the Security Council" in June 1996 under the supervision of Professor Maurice Flory at the Paul Cézanne University.
+Her jury awarded her an honorable mention with the unanimous congratulations of the Jury.
+Iulia Motoc was also a fellow in philosophy to the Institut für die Wissenschaften vom Menschen, Vienna (1999), and a senior fellow in law at New York University (2003–2004) and to the Yale School of Law (2004–2007).

 Career

 In Romania

 Iulia Motoc was a magistrate in Romania, prosecutor, and judge (1989–1995) in criminal law.
 In 1995 she passed the full registration exam for judges in civil and criminal law.
 In 1996 she was admitted as a lawyer in the Bucharest Bar.
-After which she joined the University of Bucharest, as a teaching assistant and later becoming a full Professor in 2002.
+After which she joined the University of Bucharest, as a teaching assistant and later becoming a full professor in 2002.

 She was a member of the Presidential Commission for Analysis of the Constitution (2007–2008) and rapporteur for the chapter on human rights.
 Motoc was elected judge at the Constitutional Court of Romania in 2010.
-She adjudicated on the constitutionality of laws and decided on exceptions brought to the Courts of law as to the unconstitutionality of laws and orders in civil and criminal law She held this position until she became a judge at the European Court of Human Rights at the end of 2013.
+She adjudicated on the constitutionality of laws and decided on exceptions brought to the courts of law as to the unconstitutionality of laws and orders in civil and criminal law She held this position until she became a judge at the European Court of Human Rights at the end of 2013.